jxnblk/blog/src/posts/generating-color-palette-documentation-from-css.md

 console.log(css)
 ```

-For now, this script just prints the stylesheet.
+For now, this script just logs the stylesheet.

 ## Package Scripts